-Since I was diagnosed with breast cancer over twenty years ago, I’ve been keenly interested in understanding the progress we’re making against the disease.
-What are the drivers behind breast cancer and other cancers?
+I wondered: What are the drivers behind breast cancer and other cancers?
 What can we do to prevent cancer from developing?
-How close are we really to finding more effective and less toxic treatments to save lives?
+What progress are we making towards better treatments with fewer side effects?

 I have a masters degree in business administration and worked for the federal government in Washington, D.C. for 30 years.
-I live in northern Virginia with my husband and our “lab mix” dog.
-I enjoy hiking, playing golf, gardening and reading.
+I live in Virginia and enjoy hiking, playing golf, gardening and reading.

 You can read more about my breast cancer story here.